 Look the part in lycra

-Okay, so lycra is never one of the most flattering of materials, but turning up in your gym gear or beach shorts is an absolute no-no. And your behind won’t thank you after a slide if your shorts have ridden half way up exposing your flesh to the worst splinters that track has to offer.
+Okay, so lycra is never one of the most flattering of materials, but turning up in your gym gear or beach shorts is an absolute no-no. And your behind won’t thank you after a slide if your shorts have ridden half way up exposing your flesh to the worst splinters that the track has to offer.
 Tight fitting clothing will also help improve your aerodynamics.

 Bank only when you have sufficient speed